jon-heard/obsidian-inline-scripts-library/cards_ui.sfile.md

 return expand("cards fromfolder " + pileId[0] + " " + folder);
 ```
 __
-ui cards fromfolder - Asks the user to choose which folder to create new cards from.
-Asks the user to choose a card-pile to put the new cards into.
-Creates the cards and puts them into the chosen card-pile.
+ui cards fromfolder - User choses a folder to create new cards from, then choses a card-pile to put them into.
+Cards are created and added to the chosen card-pile.
 ***